MOT cost .

 Ldv Maxus

-30.6% of Maxus tests result in an outright failure, against a fleet average mileage of 115k.
-The pattern is driven by a corroded brake pipe and a split CV-joint boot — two failure types that tend to require workshop attention rather than a quick on-day fix.
-Pass-after-rectification sits at 5.6% — compare that to the fail rate and you can see most of these cars leave the station with a VT30, not a pat on the back.
+30.8% of Maxus tests result in an outright failure, against a fleet average mileage of 116k.
+The pattern is driven by a corroded brake pipe and The strength or continuity of the load bearing structure within 30cm of any sub-frame, spring or suspension component mounting (a 'prescribed area') is significantly reduced or inadequately repaired — two failure types that tend to require workshop attention rather than a quick on-day fix.
+Pass-after-rectification sits at 5.4% — compare that to the fail rate and you can see most of these cars leave the station with a VT30, not a pat on the back.

 30. 30

-30.5% of Tigra tests result in an outright failure, against a fleet average mileage of 76k.
-The pattern is driven by a broken or weak spring and a weak handbrake — two failure types that tend to require workshop attention rather than a quick on-day fix.
-Pass-after-rectification sits at 4.7% — compare that to the fail rate and you can see most of these cars leave the station with a VT30, not a pat on the back.
+30.8% of Accent tests result in an outright failure, against a fleet average mileage of 77k.
+The pattern is driven by a split CV-joint boot and a defective headlamp lens — two failure types that tend to require workshop attention rather than a quick on-day fix.
+Pass-after-rectification sits at 5.0% — compare that to the fail rate and you can see most of these cars leave the station with a VT30, not a pat on the back.